sinamajidian/FastOMA-academy/README.md

 ### _Software_

 We will be mainly working on an [GitPod](https://gitpod.io/), an online integrated development environment (IDE) that allows users to write, edit, and run code directly in a web browser.
 GitPod is cloud-based, meaning that all software, code, and files needed for the course are stored and processed on remote servers; you will not need to install or configure anything locally.

-You can access the GitPod here: [https://gitpod.io/#https://github.com/DessimozLab/SIBBiodiversityBioinformatics2023](https://gitpod.io/#https://github.com/DessimozLab/SIBBiodiversityBioinformatics2023)
+You can access the FastOMA's GitPod [here](https://gitpod.io/#https://github.com/sinamajidian/FastOMA-academy).

 Participants need to sign up for a GitPod account via Github and/or LinkedIn to access 50 hours per month for free, which is ample time to complete the exercises.
-After logging in, create a new workspace by choosing SIBBiodiverstyGenomics2023, Browser Editor, and Large configuration (8 cores, 16 GB RAM, 50 GB storage).
+After logging in, create a new workspace by choosing FastOMA-academy, Browser Editor, and Large configuration (8 cores, 16 GB RAM, 50 GB storage).

 Notes:
 GitPod might ask you for permission when it comes to pasting in GitPod terminal, You can click on Allow on the top left corner in Google Chrome.
 The Safari browser is not recommended.